princearora07/TG_9_12_Repo_Dec_2018/Amit_Home/Bin/README.txt

-this contains all pig scripts
+ this contains all pig scripts1